 - Undesirable queries, such as search queries that include illegal or undesirable requests.

-I’d love to see more detailed information from all of the search engines on what people find interesting enough to want to search for more information.
+I’d love to see more detailed information from all of the search engines on what they consider to be the most popular search queries.
 I suspect that all of them may provide more detailed looks in the future.